 Once you click on the link, you will see the misbehaving plugin.
 You will also see exactly which line of code caused the error.

 You can go ahead and deactivate the plugin for now.

 Next, you can simply look for an alternative WordPress plugin or see if you can get support from the plugin developers.
 Make sure you share the description of the error with them.

 Similarly, if the issue is with your theme, then you will see a link to the themes page.
 At the bottom of the page, you can see the theme causing the issue.

-You can simply change your WordPress theme, or delete the broken theme and reinstall a fresh copy of the same theme from the official source to see if that resolves the issue.
+You can simply change your WordPress theme or delete the broken theme and reinstall a fresh copy of it from the official source to see if that resolves the issue.